-- Any retaining wall that is not complying or exempt development as specified in the E&CDC shall be designed by a suitably qualified person. - b) In the case of retaining walls constructed to support proposed fill on an allotment, the following design criteria shall apply: - No filling shall be permitted within i) 2 metres of any property boundary unless sufficient details are submitted to Council illustrating how privacy, overshadowing, stormwater management and access issues have been addressed to Council's satisfaction. - c) In the case of retaining walls constructed to support proposed cut on an allotment, the following design criteria shall apply: - The retaining wall shall be setback a minimum of 450mm from the rear and side boundary of the lot containing the cut.
+- a) Any retaining wall that is not complying or exempt development as specified in the E&CDC shall be designed by a suitably qualified person. - b) In the case of retaining walls constructed to support proposed fill on an allotment, the following design criteria shall apply: - No filling shall be permitted within 2 metres of any property boundary unless sufficient details are submitted to Council illustrating how privacy, overshadowing, stormwater management and access issues have been addressed to Council's satisfaction. - c) In the case of retaining walls constructed to support proposed cut on an allotment, the following design criteria shall apply: - The retaining wall shall be setback a minimum of 450mm from the rear and side boundary of the lot containing the cut.

-Note: Council may allow for a zero setback of retaining walls, where neighbours' consent has been obtained and submitted as part of the DA.
+Note: Council will consider on merit, a zero setback of retaining walls, only where neighbours' consent has been obtained and submitted as part of the DA.
+This must include consent for the creation of a 900mm maintenance easement over the neighbouring property.

-- Any retaining wall shall not adversely alter surface flows to adjoining private land. - e) Any retaining wall and associated structures shall be designed to be located wholly within the property boundary, except where written or legal agreements have been reached between relevant parties to Council's satisfaction.
+- d) Any retaining wall shall not adversely alter surface flows to adjoining private land. - e) Any retaining wall and associated structures shall be designed to be located wholly within the property boundary, except where written or legal agreements have been reached between relevant parties to Council's satisfaction.